 Arthritis, especially osteoarthritis of the back, knees, and hips.

-Remember, a calorie is a calorie, no matter if it is from fat, protein, or carbohydrate.
-High-fat foods generally have more calories than foods that are high in carbohydrates or protein, but the truth is, the best way to lose weight is to eat fewer calories than you burn each day.
-Many types of diets can help with weight loss, such as low-calorie, low-carbohydrate, and Mediterranean diets.
-While it is possible to eat a larger quantity of foods that are low in fat as long as they are also low in calories, be sure to check labels or read educational materials to make sure.
-Maintaining healthy eating behaviors is more important than choosing any particular diet.
+Remember, a calorie is a calorie.
+It doesn’t matter if it is from fat, protein, or carbohydrate.
+High-fat foods generally have more calories than foods that are high in carbohydrates or protein.
+But the truth is, the best way to lose weight is to eat fewer calories than you burn each day.
+Many types of diets can help with weight loss.
+These include low-calorie, low-carbohydrate, and Mediterranean diets.
+You can eat a larger amount of foods that are low in fat as long as they are also low in calories.
+But be sure to check labels or read educational materials to make sure.
+Maintaining healthy eating behaviors is more important than choosing a certain diet.

 Low-calorie.
 Low-calorie eating plans can cause weight loss through taking in fewer calories than you burn.
-This creates an energy deficit triggering the body to use stored body fat for energy.
-Specific types of foods are not restricted, just the number of calories consumed.
+This creates an energy shortage.
+It triggers the body to use stored body fat for energy.
+Certain types of foods are not restricted, just the number of calories consumed.

 Low-carbohydrate.
-Low-carb diets trigger your body to lower insulin (insulin is a hormone that causes hunger) and burn stored fat for energy.
-This eating plan restricts refined carbohydrates such as white bread, white rice, pasta, crackers and sweets.
+Low-carb diets trigger your body to lower insulin (a hormone that causes hunger) and burn stored fat for energy.
+This eating plan limits refined carbohydrates such as white bread, white rice, pasta, crackers, and sweets.

 Mediterranean.
 This eating plan is based on the eating patterns of people who live in the Mediterranean region.
-It emphasizes healthy fats found in olive oil and nuts along with plenty of fresh fruits, vegetables, whole grains, legumes and fish.
+It stresses healthy fats found in olive oil and nuts along with plenty of fresh fruits, vegetables, whole grains, legumes, and fish.
 It also allows wine in moderation, with meals.
 On this plan, you would avoid red meats, dairy, and processed foods.